TUM-E21-ThinFilms/Relais-197720/README.md

 You should have received a copy of the `GNU General Public License` along with Relais-197720; see the file COPYING

-.. _GNU General Public License: http://www.gnu.org/licenses/gpl.html
+GNU General Public License: http://www.gnu.org/licenses/gpl.html